An antibiotic-resistant sexually transmitted infection is on the rise.

 The three British STD Home Test cases are nothing more than the confirmation of a trend that has been evident for years, caused by the abuse of antibiotic therapies.

-Three cases of gonorrhoea in the United Kingdom have led health authorities to raise the alarm in recent months.
-The STD caused by the Neisseria gonorrhoeae bacterium and the second most widespread in the world after chlamydia, has shown itself in a version that is very resistant to STD treatment.
+Three positive test cases of gonorrhoea in the United Kingdom have led health authorities to raise the alarm in recent months.
+The bacteria caused by the NG and the second most widespread in the world after chlamydia has shown itself in a version that is very resistant to treatment.
 The same experts have named it “super gonorrhoea”, and unfortunately, it is yet another confirmation of the more worrying phenomenon of antibiotic resistance.
-Neisseria gonorrhoea was identified in recent months and reported as resistant to ceftriaxone, the main drug used to treat the bacterium in the UK.
-Similar STD Lab Test signals have been repeated for at least a decade.
+NG was recently checked and identified as resistant to ceftriaxone.
+The main drug used to treat the bacterium in the UK.
+Similar STD Lab signals have been repeated for at least a decade.
 But since 2000, new drug-resistant strains have been recorded in Japan.

 The real risk